MikaelEdebro/vue-airbnb-style-datepicker/docs/INSTALLATION.md

 })
 ```

 The `options` is optional.
 It is only needed if you want to overwrite default colors, texts etc. For example if your site uses another language than english.
-Note that `days` and `daysShort` always should start with Monday.
+**Note that `days` and `daysShort` always should start with Monday.** So if you want Sunday as the first day in the week, use `sundayFirst: true` (but days and daysShort should still start with Monday)

 ## Use plugin
 Add datepicker in your component like this: